scottkds/dsp/lessons/statistics/07-statistics.md

 >>
 >> **Frequentists vs. Bayesian Parameter Estimation:**
 >>
 >> Frequentists use the Maximum Likelyhood Estimate (MLE) which is equal to the sample mean for normally distributed data, but has other calculations for other distributions.
-Frequentists won't say that the MLE is probabily greater that, less than or equal to any other value.
+Frequentists won't say that the MLE is probabily greater than, less than or equal to any other value.
 >>
 >> Bayesians, viewing a probabily as a distribution, will use the distribution as basis for inference, called a prior, and use new sample data to update the the probability distribution which creates a posterior distribution.
 >>